 - a.
 Fair values of assets as disclosed above are the fair values of the total assets of all SPVs as included in the Consolidated Financial Statements. - b.
 Fair values of investment property and investment property under development as at March 31, 2022 and March 31, 2021 as disclosed above are solely based on the fair valuation report of the independent external registered valuer appointed under the REIT Regulations.

 The accompanying notes from 1 to 53 form an integral part of these Consolidated Financial Statements.
-As per our report of even date attached

-Partner Membership No: 110815 Place: Bengaluru Date: May 18, 2022 For and on behalf of the Board of Directors of
+Membership No: 110815 Place: Bengaluru Date: May 18, 2022